JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 > *"Invest in what you understand, and then do the homework to confirm the business fundamentals."*
 > — *AAII, “The Peter Lynch Approach”*

+People with a combination of STEM training, industry experience, and product enthusiasm may be even more likely to grab on to these kinds of tech picks since they will have more enthusiasm from all of these angles.
+I've personally observed this with many of my colleagues who bought the stocks mentioned above early.

 ---